 Symptoms: Include trouble reading and gray or black spots in your central vision.
 Loss of sight comes on slowly, then affects both eyes.
 Once vision reaches 20/40, the disease moves faster, until your vision reaches 20/200, which is legal blindness.
 Some people lose vision quickly over a few months.
 Most people will have vision loss ranging from 20/100 to 20/400 by the time they’re 30 or 40.

 It doesn’t affect peripheral, or side, vision.
 You probably won’t lose night vision, but you might have trouble when you have to switch from dark to light places.
 Color vision goes away in later stages of the disease.

-Genetics ofStargardt disease.
-Researchers have identified a specific gene that they believe causes Stargardt disease.
-If both parents carry one mutated gene and one normal gene, their children have a 25% chance of developing the disease.
-People who inherit only one mutated gene don't develop the disease.
-However, they can pass on the disease without knowing it.
+Causes: Researchers blame a specific gene for the disease.
+If both parents carry one mutated form of the gene and one normal gene, their children have a 25% chance of getting the disease.
+Children who inherit only one mutated gene won't get it.
+But they can pass it on without knowing it.

 It’s the second-most common type of JMD.
 You might also hear it called Best vitelliform macular dystrophy.
 It was discovered in 1905 by Friedrich Best, another German eye doctor.
 It may show up on an eye exam between ages 3 and 15, but symptoms may not show up until later.

 Signs: You’ll see a bright yellow fluid-filled sac, or cyst, under your macula.
 It looks like a sunny-side-up egg.
 Your vision may be normal or near normal at this stage.
 Eventually, the sac bursts, and the fluid spreads throughout your macula.
 The doctor can spot it when one pupil looks white and the other is red.